The Rockford Files: Supporting characters

-After Corbett was dropped from the show following the fourth season (allegedly due to contract disputes between Universal, which owned her contract, and Cherokee Productions, Garner's company), John Cooper, a disbarred attorney, was added as a new adviser for the frequent legal problems in which Rockford would become entangled.
-A new romantic interest, Dr. Megan Dougherty (Kathryn Harrold), a blind but highly independent psychiatrist, appeared for two episodes in Seasons Five and Six.
+After Corbett was dropped from the show following the fourth season (allegedly due to contract disputes between Universal, which owned her contract, and Cherokee Productions, Garner's company), John Cooper (Bo Hopkins), a disbarred attorney, was added as a new adviser for the frequent legal problems in which Rockford would become entangled.
+A new romantic interest, Dr. Megan Dougherty (Kathryn Harrold), a blind but highly independent psychiatrist, appears in two episodes in seasons five and six ("Black Mirror" and "Love Is the Word", respectively) and the 1996 television movie The Rockford Files: Punishment and Crime.

 Credits

 Writers

 The show's pilot was written by Cannell, who also wrote 36 episodes and was the show's co-creator.
 Juanita Bartlett, one of the show's producers and Garner's partner at Cherokee Productions, wrote 34 episodes.
 She also wrote for Scarecrow and Mrs. King, The Greatest American Hero, and In the Heat of the Night.
-David Chase wrote 16 episodes; he later went on to Northern Exposure and The Sopranos.
+David Chase wrote or co-wrote 20 episodes; he later went on to Northern Exposure and The Sopranos.
 The show's co-creator, Roy Huggins, also wrote for the show during the first season, always using pen name John Thomas James.
-However, Huggins' contributions to the show ended midway through the first season, after he submitted a script rewrite direct to set as the episode was shooting, without getting approval from any other writer or producer.
+Huggins' contributions to the show ended midway through the first season, though, after he submitted a script rewrite direct to set as the episode was shooting, without getting approval from any other writer or producer.
 Garner, trying to work with the material on set, felt the rewrite was unsatisfactory, and could not figure out why it had been approved for shooting.
 When he discovered that neither Cannell nor any of the other production staff members knew anything about the rewrite, Garner issued a directive that Cannell, not Huggins, had final say on all script material.
 Though Huggins was credited as a producer for the entire run of the series, this effectively ended his creative involvement with the show, as he submitted no further material to The Rockford Files and did not involve himself in the day-to-day running of the series.

 Directors

 Frequent directors included William Wiard (23 episodes), Lawrence Doheny (10 episodes), and Ivan Dixon (previously a regular on Hogan's Heroes) (nine episodes).
-Veteran actor James Coburn directed an episode.
-Coburn had co-starred with Garner in the classic movies The Great Escape (1963) and The Americanization of Emily (1964).
-Other actors who directed episodes include Jackie Cooper (three episodes), as well as Richard Crenna and Dana Elcar (one episode each).
+James Coburn, who co-starred with Garner in The Great Escape (1963) and The Americanization of Emily (1964), directed one episode.
+Other actors who directed episodes include Jackie Cooper (three), as well as Richard Crenna and Dana Elcar (one each).
 Co-creator Stephen J. Cannell directed several episodes; executive producer Meta Rosenberg directed six episodes; series regular Stuart Margolin helmed two; and James Garner directed one episode in the second season, "The Girl in The Bay City Boys' Club".
-It was Garner's only directing credit in his entire fifty-plus-year film career; in his autobiography, The Garner Files, Garner states he only took on the assignment because the scheduled director was unexpectedly unavailable at the last minute.
+It was Garner's only directing credit in his entire 50-plus-year film career; in his autobiography, The Garner Files, Garner states he only took on the assignment because the scheduled director was unexpectedly unavailable at the last minute.